How to Walk with a Walker

 The second thing you need to know is where you're supposed to look.

 A lot of times people will say, "look up! look up! look up!"
 Well, if someone is super hunched over and they look up.. it looks ridiculous.
-It looks even worse because it is worse.
+It looks worse because it is worse.
 It's going to lead to neck pain and headaches and all these things.
-Okay?
-Not a good idea.
+Consequently, not a good idea.

 1. Stand where with your feet they're supposed to go — between the back legs of the walker — with shoulders back and butt tucked in